deiwik/Weather-Forecast/README.md

-*Weather Forecast* is a simple weather dashboard that retrieved data from Open Weather Map, a third-party APIs that allows developers to access their data and functionality by making requests with specific parameters to a URL.
-This app will run dynamically updated HTML and CSS powered by jQuery.
+Developed a web application which uses 3rd party APIs that displays 5-day weather forecast of a city along with the realtime weather conditions.
+Runs dynamically updated with HTML, CSS and Jquery library.